How Brazilian Farmers are Modernizing Agricultural Practices to Become Climate Resilient

 Amid crises such as climate change, which threaten the livelihoods, food security and well-being of smallholder farmers in Brazil, Global Communities and its local partners are equipping thousands of farmers with training, tools and resources to build long-term resilience.

 Antônio Albédio Soares has been farming for as long as he can recall.
-The 45-year-old farmer from the small town of Novo Oriente in Ceará, located in Brazil’s Northeast region, is a second-generation farmer.
+The 45-year-old second-generation farmer is from the small town of Novo Oriente in Ceará, located in Brazil’s Northeast region.

 But farming — even for subsistence purposes — has become increasingly difficult.
 Rain patterns in Brazil have changed significantly in recent decades and temperatures have risen by 0.5°C. The Northeast region where Soares hails is semi-arid, limiting farming to only two or three months of the year.